About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 In this month’s issue of AJN, Linda Koharchik reflects on the need for grit in nursing and believes nursing faculty can help students develop it.
 In her article “Helping Students to be Gritty,” she cites several sources that describe ways for clinical instructors to help students.
 One way is to assign challenging patients or situations, so students can benefit from the instructor’s guidance in handling particularly difficult circumstances.

 I agree.
 As a nursing student, I gained most of my clinical experience in a large municipal hospital that was often underequipped, with basic supplies sometimes hard to come by.
-We learned to problem-solve […]
+We learned to problem-solve and improvise […]

 Safety Starts with Self When It Comes to Giving Chemo